giuliospinozzi/vispa2/README.md

 # Please, enable internet network connections to UCSC web site.
 ./config_vispa2.sh -s human -i hg19
 ```

+If you have a newer system please use Conda to install some important packages and comment in the configuration scritp the relative lines:

+conda create -n vispa2
+conda install -c conda-forge r-base=3.6.3 python=2.7 r-soniclength rpy2 matplotlib pandas editdistance mysql-python xlsxwriter
+conda install -c bioconda pybedtools samtools=0.1.19 pysam=0.7.7 htseq bedtools=2.22

 <!---
 Details for the configuration and running: